louiswilliams/queueup-spotify/README.md

 For requests that do not require event-based socketed connections, like searching for and updating playlist information.
 See **Objects** section for schema.

 *Note: All responses send 200 codes on success, 400 on client errors, 403 on unauthorized access, and 500 on server errors.
-4xx errors contai an `error` attribute, with an error description, `error.message`*
+4xx errors contain an `error` attribute, with an error description, `error.message`*

 ### Authenticated/Unauthenticated Routes